scott-ftf/pirated_synclog/README.md

 ## Get Started

 - Install/build the Pirate Chain daemon (or stop if already running)
-- Delete the blocks and chainstate folders
+- Delete the blocksfolder, chainstate folder, and peers.dat
-    - Optionaly delete peers.dat

 Download the script
 ```bash